google/u2f-ref-code/README.md

 web platform which demonstrates a possible UX for user interaction with U2F in a web page.

+To start the development server with Maven, run `mvn appengine:devserver`.
+This will run the server locally at `http://localhost:8888/`.

-As above, after importing the project into Eclipse you might have to adjust JDK versions, App Engine SDK version, etc. Once everything compiles, you can run the App Engine server locally and point Google Chrome at http://localhost:8888/.
+As above, if importing the Maven project into Eclipse you might have to adjust JDK versions, App Engine SDK version, etc. Once everything compiles, you can run the App Engine server locally and point Google Chrome at `http://localhost:8888/`.

 The built-in support for U2F in Google Chrome only works on HTTPS sites.
 To test the app on `http://localhost:8888`, which uses HTTP, you need to do one of the
 following: